View All Learning Articles

 In real estate, a deed is a legal document that proves an official transfer of property ownership from one entity to another.
 A deed is provided at settlement.
 The home seller gives the deed to the buyer, as witnessed by a notary public.

-Without a deed, the home cannot be not legally conveyed from seller to buyer.
+Without a deed, the home cannot be legally conveyed from the seller to the buyer.

 There are three common deed types in real estate.